Sebi board agrees in principle to 'controlling shareholders' concept | Business

 About the lock-in period, Sebi said, if the object of the issue involves an offer for sale or financing other than for capital expenditure for a project, then the minimum promoters' contribution of 20 per cent should be locked in for 18 months from the date of allotment in the initial public offer (IPO) and follow on public offer (FPO).
 Currently, the lock-in period is three years.

 Further, in all these cases, the promoter shareholding above the minimum promoter contribution will be locked in for six months, instead of existing one year.
-Promoters' holding in excess of minimum promoters' contribution will be locked in for six months as opposed to the existing requirement of one year from the date of allotment in the IPO, Sebi said.
+Promoters' holding above minimum promoters' contribution will be locked in for six months as opposed to the existing requirement of one year from the date of allotment in the IPO, Sebi said.

+The entire pre-issue capital held by persons other than the promoters should be locked in for six months from the date of allotment in the IPO as against the current requirement of one year.

 The board also agreed in principle to the proposal for shifting from the concept of the promoter to 'person in control' or 'controlling shareholders' in a smooth, progressive and holistic manner.

+The concentration of ownership and controlling rights does not vest completely in the hands of the promoters or the promoter group.

+There has been a significant increase in the number of private equity and institutional investors, who invest in companies and take up substantial shareholding, and in some cases, control.

-Further, there is an increasing focus on better corporate governance with responsibilities and liabilities shifting to the board of directors and management, it added.
+There is an increasing focus on better corporate governance with responsibilities and liabilities shifting to the board of directors and management, Sebi noted.

+The aggregate shareholdings of promoters in the top 500 listed entities in terms of market value, peaked at 58 per cent in 2009 and is showing a downward trend.

+The promoters' shareholding was around 50 per cent in 2018.
+At the same time, the shareholding of institutional investors in the top 500 listed firms increased from about 25 per cent in 2009 to 34 per cent in 2018.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)